mirabilos/KBDmir2U.apk/ProjectHome.md

 ## Additional resources ##

-See the **ReleaseNotes** for changes in the Play Store released versions, and follow the project on **[Google+](https://plus.google.com/100683221734778417816)** for news and updates including pre-release versions.

 Having problems?
-See the **UsersGuide** and **FrequentlyAskedQuestions**, and check the [issue tracker](https://github.com/klausw/hackerskeyboard/issues) for known bugs or filing new ones.
+See the **UsersGuide** and **FrequentlyAskedQuestions**, and check the [upstream issue tracker](https://github.com/klausw/hackerskeyboard/issues) for known bugs but please don’t file new ones.

-Comments, requests, or contributions?
-Join the [discussion group](http://groups.google.com/group/hackerskeyboard/).

 Application developers: see KeyboardSupportInApplications if you want to enable the additional keys in your Android application, the same method also works for hardware USB or Bluetooth keyboards.